 for the masala

 Heat the oil in another pan over a medium-high heat.
 Add the curry leaves and fry for one minute, then add the asafoetida and stir.
-Add the onion and fry for five minutes; then add the garlic and ginger and fry for five minutes, or until softened and lightly golden-brown.
+Add the onion and salt, then fry for five minutes until the onions soften.
+Add the garlic and ginger and fry for five minutes, or until softened and lightly golden-brown.

-Add the chilli powder, cumin, coriander, amchur, turmeric and salt and fry for one minute, then add the tomatoes, green chillies and 100ml water and stir together.
+Add the chilli powder, cumin, coriander, amchur, and turmeric, mix well, then fry for one minute.
+Aadd the tomatoes, green chillies and 100ml water and stir together.
 Add the fried potatoes, reduce the heat to medium, cover the pan and cook for 10 minutes, adding a splash of water if anything catches on the bottom of the pan.

-Add the peas and garam masala and cook uncovered for three minutes, or until the peas are cooked.
+Add the peas and garam masala, then cook uncovered for three minutes, or until the peas are just cooked.
 Garnish with fresh coriander and serve.

 - Amchur, or dried mango powder, is readily available from Indian grocers.